dnova13/airbnb-clone/README.md

 # Airbnb Clone

-Cloning Airbnb with Python, Django, Tailwind and more... 🇰🇷💖🐍
+Cloning Airbnb with Python, Django, Tailwind and more..

 # admin account
 dnova